zodiac-signs-in-japanese

 Negative attributes: impatient, inconsiderate

-Much like their animal namesake, a Horse person is spirited and loves to be on the move, whether on a personal project or a new social trend.
-They ooze a charisma that easily gains them admiration.
+Much like their animal namesake, a Horse person is spirited and loves to be on the move—whether on a personal project or a new social trend.
+They ooze enough charisma to win them hordes of admirers.

 On the flip side, the Horse can get bored easily and become quickly demotivated when things don’t pan out their way.
-Their sociable nature can also be interpreted as intrusiveness at times.
+Their sociable nature can also come across as intrusiveness at times.

 Positive attributes: creative, kind, considerate, passionate